 Lithography

-Lithography or stone print comes from Greek (Lithos, gr: stone) is a graphic techniquewhere the pressure plate is a special limestone.
+Lithography or stone printing comes from Greek (Lithos, gr: stone) is a graphic technique where the printing plate is a special limestone.
 The best stones come from the quarries at Solnhofen in Bavaria.

 The technique itself is based on the principle that grease repels water and vice versa.
 The special limestone is used because it can suck and hold a certain amount of both water and grease.
 The process is as follows: The stone is sanded until the previous drawing disappears.
 The stone is being used again and again.
 With lithographic marker, the artist paints the motif on the stone.
 This may well be an art in itself, as the motif must be inverted.
 The pen used contains grease and now the stone becomes greasy where the subject is.